malloc, free, calloc, realloc, reallocarray — allocate and free dynamic memory

 processes will be killed by the OOM killer.
 For more

-information, see the description of /proc/sys/vm/overcommit_memory
+information, see the description of /proc/sys/vm/overcommit_memory and

-/proc/sys/vm/oom_adj
+/proc/sys/vm/oom_adj in

 proc(5), and the Linux

-kernel source file Documentation/vm/overcommit−accounting.rst
+kernel source file Documentation/vm/overcommit−accounting.rst.

 memory from the heap, and adjusts the size of the heap as